TheBadProgrammer69420/snipJs/README.md

 - [Tutorial](#tutorial)

 ## Installation
-Here is the command for installing the package npm install snippyjs
+Here is the command for installing the package ```bash npm install snippyjs

 ## Tutorial